sych74/database-backup-addon/docs/ManualRestoreFromDump.md

   - a File Manager interface.
   - an SFTP.

-2. Restore the dump by running the following command: mysql -u<username> -p<password> < /tmp/db_backup.sql
-  Replace <username> and <password> with your database credentials.

-Alternatively, use tools like phpMyAdmin for an interactive restoration.

-3. Stop Services on Non-Master Nodes
+2. Stop Services on Non-Master Nodes
 SSH into each Non-Master node using WebSSH or an SSH client.
 Run the following command to stop the MariaDB service: sudo jem service stop

-4. Delete the grastate.dat File on Non-Master nodes Access each non-master node via SSH or a File Manager and remove the Galera state file:
+3. Delete the grastate.dat File on Non-Master nodes Access each non-master node via SSH or a File Manager and remove the Galera state file:
 /var/lib/mysql/grastate.dat
 This ensures the node will initiate a full state transfer (SST) upon service restart.

+4. Restore the dump on Master-Node by running the following command: mysql -u<username> -p<password> < /tmp/db_backup.sql
+  Replace <username> and <password> with your database credentials.

+Alternatively, use tools like phpMyAdmin for an interactive restoration.

 5. Start Services on Non-Master Nodes
 On each non-master node, start the MariaDB service by running: